top of page

 I am excited by the opportunity that smartphones bring for greater inclusivity, a chance for more people to be involved in nature photography, without extra expense, heavy kit or great technical expertise.

 I am currently exploring the potential of my smartphone to make pictures of nature that I like.
-There are some limitations, but I am enjoying the challenge and how it is pushing me to notice nature and be creative.
+Though there are some limitations, I am enjoying the challenge and how it is pushing me to notice nature and be creative.

 Smartphone nature photograph in black and white: a flock of waxwings silhouetted perched in the top of a winter tree, one flying away.